 Following training, the model's performance is evaluated using a validation dataset $\mathcal{D}_{\text{val}}$, which is distinct from the training data.
 The validation dataset enables the assessment of the model's ability to generalize to unseen graph data and provides insights into its overall performance and generalization capabilities.
 Evaluation metrics such as accuracy, precision, recall, and F1-score may be computed to quantify the model's performance on the validation set.
 Moreover, techniques such as cross-validation were employed to obtain more robust estimates of the model's performance.
 After model training, we assess the model's performance using the validation dataset.

-To validate the accuracy and reliability of our GNN models, we conducted a series of validation experiments using experimental data from previous studies.
-These experiments were designed to test our model's predictions against established datasets that detailed diffusion behavior at various time points across different material interfaces.
-By comparing the predicted diffusion coefficients, diffusion rates, and concentration profiles generated by our GNN model with actual experimental observations, we assessed the model's precision.
-The comparison revealed that our model consistently produced results closely matching the observed data, demonstrating its capability to accurately predict interface diffusion phenomena.
+Therefore, we conducted a series of validation experiments using experimental data from previous studies.
+Specifically, we tested our model's predictions against established datasets that detailed the diffusion behavior at various time points across different material interfaces.
+By comparing the predicted diffusion coefficients, diffusion rates, and concentration profiles generated by our GNN model with the actual experimental observations, we were able to assess the model's precision.

+The comparison revealed that our model consistently produced results that closely matched the observed data, demonstrating its capability to accurately predict interface diffusion phenomena.
 This validation process not only confirmed the robustness of our approach but also highlighted its potential for broader applications in material science.

 Overall, the training and validation processes play crucial roles in the development and evaluation of GNN models, ensuring that they are capable of effectively capturing the underlying structure and relationships within graph data while demonstrating robust performance on unseen data.